K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Introduction

 A common approach to reconstruct the image from the measurements is to solve the regularized least-squares problem

-where $R(\vx)$ is a regularizer, which is often a sparsity-promoting $\ell_1$ penalty~\cite{lustig2007sparse}.
-In DL frameworks, the reconstruction problem is commonly solved by training a neural network $f_\vtheta$ with parameters $\vtheta$ to map the measurements to a clean image.
+where $R(\vx)$ is a regularizer, such as a sparsity-promoting $\ell_1$ penalty~\cite{lustig2007sparse}.
+In DL frameworks, the reconstruction problem is commonly solved by training a neural network $f_\vtheta$ with parameters $\vtheta$ to map the measurements $\vy$ to a clean image.
 The network is typically trained in a supervised fashion, by minimizing a loss such as

-where the loss function can be the mean-squared error, for example.
 The training process hence requires pairs of measurements and target images.

 The network architecture has substantial influence on the overall performance.
-At present, an architecture termed "unrolled neural networks" gives state-of-the-art (SoTA) performance \cite{muckley2021results}.
-This architecture is obtained by unrolling the iterations of the regularized least-squares objective (eq. ~\eqref{eq:rls}) with a first-order optimization algorithm.
-For example, gradient descent applied to this objective gives the iterates
+At present, unrolled neural networks give strong performance \cite{hammernik2022physics}.
+This architecture can be obtained, for example, by unrolling the regularized least-squares objective (eq. ~\eqref{eq:rls}) with a first-order optimization algorithm:

-where $\alpha_k$ is the step size (learning rate).
-In those iterates the gradient of the regularizer (i.e., $\nabla R(\vx_k)$) is parameterized with a neural network (for example a U-net), which yields an unrolled neural network $f_\vtheta$.
-The latter takes the measurement $\vy$ as input and outputs an estimate of the image.
-In this architecture, the forward model is known, not learned.
-There are different methods for unrolling the iterates (with different first-order-gradient methods) and for parameterizing the regularizer gradient; for a review see \cite{hammernik2022physics}.
-In this work we follow the MoDL formulation \cite{aggarwal2018modl}.
-However, in contrast to MoDL, which is fully supervised, we develop a framework that enables training using only partial \emph{k}-space data.
+Here, $\alpha_k$ is the step size (learning rate).
+The gradient of the regularizer (i.e., $\nabla R(\vx_k)$) is parameterized with a neural network (for example a U-net), which yields an unrolled neural network $f_\vtheta$.